pin-xyz/take-home/README.md

 2. Currently our notes are hard-coded inside of our `loader`.
 Display notes that are stored in the database using the Prisma client.
 3. Add a `createdAt` field to the `Note` model in our Prisma schema in `schema.prisma`.
 > Hint: Don't forget to run migrations after you make changes to the schema.
 See `package.json`'s `migrate` script.
-4. After a note is created, clear the `New Note` form.

 ### Page UX improvements